Adriatic Veneti: Language

 The ancient Veneti spoke Venetic, an extinct Indo-European language which is evidenced in approximately 300 short inscriptions dating from the 6th to 1st centuries BC.
 Venetic appears to share several similarities with Latin and the other Italic languages, but also has some affinities with other Indo-European languages, especially Germanic and Celtic.

 Venetic should not be confused with Venetian, a Romance language presently spoken in the Veneto region.

 Geography

 The extent of the territory occupied by the ancient Veneti before their incorporation by the Romans is uncertain.
 It included cities of the modern Veneto such as Este, Padua, Vicenza, Asolo, Oderzo, Montebelluna, Vittorio Veneto, Cadore, as well as other areas around the Po Delta.
 Venetic territory was incorporated into Cisalpine Gaul, and under Augustus was organized as the tenth region (Regio X Venetia et Histria) of Roman Italy.
-Regio X stretched geographically from the Arsia River in the east in what is now Croatia to the Abdua in the current Italian region of Lombardy and from the Alps to the Adriatic Sea.
+Regio X stretched geographically from the Arsia River in the east in Istria to the Abdua in the current Italian region of Lombardy and from the Alps to the Adriatic Sea.